Bayesian Quantum Amplitude Estimation: Experimental design

 To avoid both of these problems, we use a more robust trigger for the expansion: the chosen controls must be among the $R$ highest available options for $T$ iterations (not necessarily consecutive) ; $R$, $T$ are hyperparameters.

-Figure \ref{fig:grid_exp} illustrates one occurrence of this process.
-In the represented case, an expansion would be triggered in the following iteration for e.g. $R=2$, $T=1$; or more generally, for $R \geq 2$, $T>1$, and one of the highest $R$ subsampled values for $m$ had already been picked for $T-1$ iterations (not necessarily consecutive).
+Figure~\ref{fig:grid_exp} illustrates one occurrence of this process.
+In the represented case, an expansion would be triggered for the next iteration if $R \geq 2$ and one of the highest $R$ subsampled values for $m$ had already been picked in $T-1$ previous iterations since the last expansion (not necessarily consecutive).

-We note that these changes reduce the optimization cost, but its exponential progression still holds, as the window width itself is expected to grow exponentially.
+Using an expanding window reduce the optimization cost, but its exponential progression still holds, as the window width itself is expected to grow exponentially.
+To remedy this, we subsample a constant number of possible values of $m$ within the window.
 As the search range increases, we may conjecture that the importance of choosing the exact optimum (as compared to e.g. the second best) decreases.
 In the beginning we have only a few options to choose from, and the trade-off between sharpness and ambiguity is particularly strong due to the absence of insight.
 However, once we have acquired more information and have more options to choose from, we expect the specific choice to be less critical.

-With this in mind, we increase the sparseness of the searching grid as its span increases, i.e. decrease the coverage of the dynamic window as it expands.
 This change accomplishes a constant cost per iteration: the optimization cost increases linearly - rather than exponentially - with the number of iterations/queries.
+In other words, the number of potential controls whose utilities are evaluated in each optimization is a constant \ttt{Nevals} throughout execution, regardless of the window expansions.
 This is crucial for the scalability of the algorithm.
+We determine the initial window maximum by multiplying \ttt{Nevals} by a constant $k_0$.

 As mentioned in section \ref{sec:BAE}, we opt for a greedy strategy (unitary look-ahead).
 This has two advantages: leveraging all available information and minimizing the optimization cost, which would increase exponentially with the size of the look-ahead.